JJ Abrams began a new chapter in the Star Wars story with 2015's The Force Awakens. This new sequel trilogy will end in 2019 with

-One big thing we know about the movie is the impact that Carrie Fisher's death has had on Trevorrow's plans for his movie.
-The director broke our hearts with his confession that she was intended to be at the very centre of Episode 9.
+One big thing we've known for a while about the movie is the impact that Carrie Fisher's death has had on the plans for the next episode.
+The director broke our hearts with Trevorrow's confession that she was intended to be at the very centre of Episode 9.

 "The minute she finished [shooting The Last Jedi], she grabbed me and said, 'I'd better be at the forefront of 9!'," he told Vanity Fair.
 "Because Harrison [Ford] was front and centre on 7, and Mark is front and centre on 8.